OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

-## Setting up a Testing Environment for iOS Apps
+## iOS Basic Security Testing

 In the previous chapter, we provided an overview of the iOS platform and described the structure of iOS apps.
 In this chapter, we'll introduce basic processes and techniques you can use to test iOS apps for security flaws.
 These basic processes are the foundation for the test cases outlined in the following chapters.

-Unlike the Android emulator, which fully emulates the hardware of an actual Android device, the iOS SDK simulator offers a higher-level *simulation* of an iOS device.
-Most importantly, emulator binaries are compiled to x86 code instead of ARM code.
-Apps compiled for a real device don't run, making the simulator useless for black box analysis and reverse engineering.
+### iOS Testing Setup

+#### Host Device

+Although you can use a Linux or Windows machine for testing, you'll find that many tasks are difficult or impossible on these platforms.
+In addition, the Xcode development environment and the iOS SDK are only available for macOS.
+This means that you'll definitely want to work on macOS for source code analysis and debugging (it also makes black box testing easier).

 The following is the most basic iOS app testing setup:

-- laptop with admin rights
+- ideally macOS machine with admin rights
 - Wi-Fi network that permits client-to-client traffic or USB multiplexing
 - at least one jailbroken iOS device (of the desired iOS version)
 - Burp Suite or other interception proxy tool

-Although you can use a Linux or Windows machine for testing, you'll find that many tasks are difficult or impossible on these platforms.
-In addition, the Xcode development environment and the iOS SDK are only available for macOS.
-This means that you'll definitely want to work on a Mac for source code analysis and debugging (it also makes black box testing easier).

-### Jailbreaking an iOS Device
+#### Setting up the iOS SDK

+-- ToDo: install Xcode, xcode tools

+#### Testing Device

+##### Testing on a real device (Jailbroken)

 You should have a jailbroken iPhone or iPad for running tests.
 These devices allow root access and tool installation, making the security testing process more straightforward.
-If you don't have access to a jailbroken device, you can apply the workarounds described later in this chapter, but be prepared for a difficult experience.
+If you don't have access to a jailbroken device, you can apply the workarounds described later in this chapter, but be prepared for a more difficult experience.

+##### Testing on the iOS Simulator

+Unlike the Android emulator, which fully emulates the hardware of an actual Android device, the iOS SDK simulator offers a higher-level *simulation* of an iOS device.
+Most importantly, emulator binaries are compiled to x86 code instead of ARM code.
+Apps compiled for a real device don't run, making the simulator useless for black box analysis and reverse engineering.

+#### Jailbreak

 iOS jailbreaking is often compared to Android rooting, but the process is actually quite different.
 To explain the difference, we'll first review the concepts of "rooting" and "flashing" on Android.